Barcelona don’t always get their own way in the transfer market…

 Whether it has been due to concerns over playing time, the offer of more money elsewhere, or personal reasons, some players have rejected Barcelona’s advances, even in their recent golden era of success.

-Here are eight such instances.
+Here are nine such instances.

 1. Kevin Gameiro